bandleader/bandlibs/vug/README.md

 - [ ] Can we just auto-detect all possible list of CSS attributes so he doesn't need a `*`?
 Can still use the `*` for new/obscure ones, and maybe `attr-width` to force non-CSS attribute
 - [ ] Can we do CSS-style syntax to avoid quotes -- p width: 100%; height: 100% -- foo. i.e. if using a colon, the value goes until the next semicolon (or `--` or comment of course)
 - [ ] `//` unbuffered comments -- but the question is does it go before or after the innerHTML part
+- [ ] Real playground app with Monaco and a few examples.
+And disambiguate between Vue mode and HTML mode...

 # Example / "Documentation"